Education

 VIP contact information

-Translation will be emphasized throughout the I-CREWS project to reach diverse audiences and to engage communities in ways that are aligned with the Education and WFD activities.
+Translation will be emphasized throughout the I-CREWS project to reach all of Idaho’s audiences and to engage communities in ways that are aligned with the Education and WFD activities.
 The centerpiece of this work will be Project SCIENTIA.

-Project SCIENTIA is an initiative that seeks to translate and disseminate scientific discoveries with a broad audience of Spanish speakers.
+Project SCIENTIA is an initiative that seeks to translate and disseminate scientific discoveries to Spanish speakers.
 21% of the population in the United States speaks a language other than English, and 13.5% of that population speaks Spanish.
 In Idaho, 8.2% of the population is Spanish-speaking.
 Furthermore, worldwide, Spanish is spoken in 21 countries.
-Therefore, communicating science in Spanish is essential to building a society that is aware of the environment in an inclusive and diverse way.
+Therefore, communicating science in Spanish is essential to building a broader society that is aware of the environment.
 The objective of Project SCIENTIA is to create science, technology, engineering and mathematics (STEM) dissemination materials aimed at Spanish speakers in the United States.